Master of Science in Community and Regional Planning

 Doctor of Philosophy

-The doctoral degree requires forty-eight semester hours of work, including graduate coursework, directed research, and the dissertation.
+The doctoral degree requires 48 semester hours of work, including graduate coursework, directed research, and the dissertation.
 Each doctoral student must specialize in a planning field, such as environmental and natural resources planning, land development and urban design, housing and community economic development, land use and infrastructure planning (including transportation), historic preservation (through cross-listed architecture courses), or a special field defined by the supervisor and the student and approved by the community and regional planning PhD Committee.
 In addition, doctoral students must complete advanced work in an outside field; a variety of supporting (outside) fields are available through other University programs.
 Depth and breadth of experience in planning theory and research design and methods are required of all doctoral students.

 After completing the required coursework, the student advances to candidacy according to procedures set by the Graduate Studies Committee.
 Advancement to candidacy involves an evaluation of the student’s research proposal and a comprehensive written examination.
 A faculty committee evaluates the research in progress, and reads the dissertation.